I chat with a series of friends and co-creators about ideas, projects and structures that have the potential to change how we live in the world.

 My friend Joost tells the story and inspiration behind the sangha that he started, which is called the Dharmagarage, and we discuss how it has become a community for shared adventures and explorations into dharma and meditation.

 Claud and I founded a women’s group, which Emma now runs.
-We discuss the journeys that we have all been on being part of it and reveal the mysteries and magic that goes on inside a women’s group.
+We discuss the journeys that we have all been on being part of it, revealing how life-changing it was to experience connecting with such a wide range of different people’s life experiences.

 Part three of our conversation.
 In this part we talk about projection, flow states, conflict, interdependence and vulnerability, all in the context of work and spiritual practice.